AndreaCerioliUNIPR/Benford-savvy/README.md

 |`sig_A.txt`:                       | anonymized and ordered significands used in our applications for Operator A |
 |`sig_B.txt`:                       | anonymized and ordered significands used in our applications for Operator B |

-More information on the MATLAB funcitons' input-output can be found in the file *ReadMe_Matlab.txt*.
+More information on the MATLAB functions' input-output can be found in the file *ReadMe_Matlab.txt*.

 More information on the content of the *FMatlab_mex.zip* can be found in the file *ReadMe_Matlab_mex.txt*.